top of page

 A neatly arranged stack of sentimental greeting cards, including a wedding card on top, sits neatly inside a card storage box that will go into a closet and seldom seen.

 What if those cards lived in a coffee table book?
-A real hardcover keepsake that sits on the coffee table itself — not tucked away in the cabinet underneath.
-You could flip through your wedding anniversary cards on your actual anniversary.
+Not a concept, but a real hardcover you'd set on the coffee table itself rather than tucking it away in the cabinet underneath.
+A book of memories you could flip through on a lazy Sunday.
+You could revisit your wedding anniversary cards on your actual anniversary.
 Let your kids read the blessings friends and family wrote for them at birth.

-That's the shift worth making this spring: not just decluttering your home, but giving these mementos a home that matches what they're worth.
+That's the shift worth making this spring: not just decluttering your home, but giving these keepsakes a home that matches what they're worth.

 A crush-proof Cardkive Box sits next to a stack of greeting cards and paper keepsakes, waiting to be sealed and shipped for professional photography and memory book design.